-Using a Lambda function to continue a new execution - Amazon Step Functions
+Using a Lambda function to continue a new execution in Step Functions - Amazon Step Functions

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

 You can create a state machine that uses a Lambda function to start a new execution before the current execution terminates.
-Using this approach to continue your ongoing work in a new execution enables you to have a state machine that can break large jobs into smaller workflows, or to have a state machine that runs indefinitely.
+With this approach to continue ongoing work in a new execution, you can break large jobs into smaller workflows, or run a workflow indefinitely.

 The state machine you'll create implements the following states.